Esther7171/Wazuh/Files/Integration/virus-total/Setup.md

-# virustotal integration with wazuh
+# <div align="center">Virus Total Integration with Wazuh</div>

-Wazuh uses the integrator module to connect to external APIs and alerting tools such as VirusTotal.
+<br>Wazuh uses the integrator module to connect to external APIs and alerting tools such as VirusTotal.

 You need a [VirusTotal API key](https://www.virustotal.com/gui/) in this use case to authenticate Wazuh to the VirusTotal API.
 Just Create an Account and get your api key